dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Now, taking books, or anything else, from a little girl is like taking arms from an Arab, or candy from a baby...” - James Thurber
+“Without story books is like a person with no soul.” - Stephen King
 </i>
 </blockquote>